-SWASIRBA (Soil WAter Stress, Irrigation Supply Requirement and Water BAlance) is a tool that allows users to estimate daily crop water stress (either as water deficit or water excess), crop irrigation requirements and the impact of irrigation on aquifer storage, as well as a series of water balance components, based on daily measured soil moisture and precipitation.
+SWIB (Soil Water Stress, Irrigation Requirement and Water Balance) is a tool that allows users to estimate daily crop water stress (either as water deficit or water excess), crop irrigation requirements and the impact of irrigation on aquifer storage, as well as a series of water balance components, based on daily measured soil moisture and precipitation.
 SWIB allows for testing irrigation scheduling and efficiency scenarios based on user-defined growing and irrigation seasons, thresholds for soil moisture and water losses.
 The tool provides various output and data visualization options through a module-based user-friendly interface.

 SNOSWAB (Snow, Soil Water and Water Balance) is an online model for estimation of daily dynamics of snow-related processes (snowfall, snow accumulation, snowmelt), soil water content and water balance components (infiltration, drainage and surface runoff) based on user provided air temperature, precipitation, rainfall and evapotranspiration.
 The model incorporates routines for evaluation of the effects of temperature and precipitation on snow-related processes as well as impact of freezing and low or high soil water content on the dynamics of water balance components.
 SNOSWAB includes calibration routines and bivariate statistics for optimization of model output.

 Groundwater Recharge Estimation Tool (RECHARGE BUDDY) is an online tool for estimation of daily groundwater recharge, groundwater discharge and change in aquifer storage based on user-provided specific yield and daily water table elevations.
 RECHARGE BUDDY uses an adaptation of the widely-used Water Table Fluctuation (WTF) method.
 RECHARGE BUDDY includes calibration routines and bivariate statistics for optimization of model output.